 The Plastic Soup Surfer

 Merijn Tinga, better known as The Plastic Soup Surfer, is on a mission.
 He wants to stop the increasing plastic pollution of the marine environment.
 His campaigns are aimed at preventing plastic litter.
-The surfboard he used for this expedition are made from plastic litter and is a statement by itself.
+The surfboards he used for this expedition are made from plastic litter and are a statement by themselves.

 Merijn Tinga is a trained biologist, has a career as a visual artist and in now a full time plastic activist.

 Plastic waste should not exist at all, it should be regarded as a resource.

 20.000.000 kilos of waste are spilt into the North Sea each year, most of which is single use plastic.
 Plastic does not break down biologically, but breaks up into even smaller pieces and accumulates in our marine environment.
 These small pieces of plastic have infiltrated every level of our food chain and by now, we are finding microplastics in supermarket fish and on our dinner plates.
 Plastic production has increased 20 fold within the last 50 years.
 If we continue the way we do, there will be more plastic than fish in our oceans by the year 2050.

 Changes in design and legislation should be acted upon with priority wherever there is risk of plastic litter ending up in a river, lake or sea.